Emurasoft/emurasoft.github.io/en/dlg/combine_lines/index.md

 Displays the list of columns to combine.

-## String to Insert list box
+## String to insert text box

-You can specify the string to insert when combining lines.
+You can specify a string to insert when combining vertical adjacent duplicate cells.

 ## Remove empty strings checkbox